the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Simulator.rst

 Simulator
 ---------

-A configurable multicolumn interface that combines |TVB| simulation, analysis and visualization capabilities.
+This page shows a configurable multicolumn interface that combines |TVB| simulation, analysis and visualization capabilities.

     .. figure:: screenshots/simulator.jpg